Terrific lesser-known places near comfy, friendly B&Bs

 13 Grass River Natural Area, Bellaire: This 1,492-acre nature preserve surrounds the Grass River.
 Seven miles of trails include a 1.5-mile boardwalk floating above wetlands.
 Abundant birds, plants, trees and wildlife.
 Where to stay: Bellaire Bed and Breakfast, Bellaire; Grand Victorian Bed and Breakfast Inn, Bellaire, or Bridgewalk Bed and Breakfast in neighboring Central Lake.

 14 Historic White Pine Village, Ludington: If you’d prefer a walk back in time to a walk in the woods, take a self-guided tour of the 30 buildings comprising this immersive history attraction, situated on 23 acres.
-Three MBBA member inns in Ludington offer coupons for tours of the Village and of the Port of Ludington Maritime Museum, which opened in 2017.
+Four MBBA member inns in Ludington offer coupons for tours of the Village and of the Port of Ludington Maritime Museum, which opened in 2017.
 “Both are fantastic places,” said innkeeper Jen Hinderer of The Lamplighter Bed and Breakfast.
 “It’s hard to believe that our little town offers these experiences.
 They both do a great job of telling the story of life in a lumber town.”

 Gotta love Up North Michigan shopping